tuskbuddy/site/exampleSite/content/chocolate-chip-cookies.md

 #### Where's this recipe from?

 [The Baking Chocolatess](https://www.thebakingchocolatess.com/perfect-chocolate-chip-cookies/ "The Baking Chocolatess")!
 There are more dessert recipes on this website than I'm willing to make in my lifetime.
-The author loves chocolate, and her burning passion for the stuff is evident with the many types of desserts she has created.
+The author loves chocolate, and her burning passion for the stuff is evident, not only with the many types of desserts she has created, but also on the recipe page, given the word "chocolate" alone appears over 70 times.

 #### Anything to know before making it?